1894: Kent Place opens its doors to 60 girls.

 1924–1965: Kent Place continues to grow in number of students, in facilities and in reputation.

 1939–1945: During World War II, courses in first aid and motor mechanics are added to the curriculum.
+Kent Place takes in British girls to keep them safe during the WWII Blitz.

 1965: Installation of Kent Place’s first Headmaster, Macdonald Halsey.